• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

 Diwali Sweets Recipes collection of varieties of Ladoo, Jamun, Burfi, Halwa, Peda and traditional sweets is featured in this post.
-Diwali is celebrated on Oct 24th 2022.
+Diwali is celebrated on Oct 31st 2024.
 Diwali Sweets – Starting from quick recipes like Gulab Jamun to time consuming traditional recipes like Adhirasam.
-I have presented a wide range of recipes for you to choose and make sweets for Diwali 2022.
+I have presented a wide range of recipes for you to choose and make sweets for Diwali 2024.
 I have categorized it into categories for ease of easy browsing and reference.

 Diwali Sweets – One of the sweet confusion is choosing which sweet this Diwali!
-While some choose by the availability of time, some choose by safe, easy and instant varieties, some choose to challenge the tough traditional ones and some choose the family favourites.
+While some choose by the availability of time, some choose by safe, easy and instant varieties, some choose to challenge the tough traditional ones and some choose the family favorites.

 About Diwali

 Diwali is the most fanfare festival we celebrate every year across India.
-In North India the festival also celebrates the royal homecoming of Rama &Sita to the city of Ayodhya after defeating Ravana whereas in South India the festival marks Krishna’s killing of the demon Narakasura.
+In North India the festival also celebrates the royal homecoming of Rama & Sita to the city of Ayodhya after defeating Ravana whereas in South India the festival marks Krishna’s killing of the demon Narakasura.
 Diwali also known as Deepavali is the festival of lights, joy, dress, sweets and crackers.
 It’s a five day festival – Day 1, known as Dhanteras, is dedicated to Goddess Lakshmi, and purchasing small items of gold.
-Day2 is Hanuman Pooja when Hanuman is worshipped before Lord Rama on Diwali.
-Day3 is Naraka Chaturdashi and main day of Diwali festival.
+Day 2 is Hanuman Pooja when Hanuman is worshipped before Lord Rama on Diwali.
+Day 3 is Naraka Chaturdashi and main day of Diwali festival.
 Day 4 known as Govardhan Puja, commemorates new financial year for merchants and Day 5, called Bhai Dooj celebrates the bond between brothers and sisters.

 Diwali Sweets | Diwali Sweets Recipes